-EXCLUSIVE: Met Police retirement do and Golf trip were 'who's who' of corrupt detectives
+EXCLUSIVE: Met Police retirement do and Golf trip 'who's who' of corrupt detectives and criminals'

 TOP DRAWER: David Hunt (left), John Palmer (middle) and Terry Adams of the Adams Family (PA)

 A RETIREMENT lunch for a senior Met Police detective, and an annual golf trip to the US run by another, were like "who's whos" of corrupt officers working for top criminals, including the Adams gang, according to a secret intelligence report.

 The Operation Tiberius report, which looked at organised criminals being aided by corrupt serving and former officers, said the latter were a major threat to the force.